- Fire Extinguishers & Fire Blankets

 Class F fires - are fires involving cooking oil and deep fat fryers

-Electrical equipment, like computers, does not fit in to any of the above classifications but has also been considered in this article.
+Electrical equipment - for example computers, do not fit in to any of the above classifications but have also been considered in this article.

 It is essential to know which extinguishing agent should be used on which class of fire.

-are good for tackling fires involving burning paper, wood and soft furnishings, as the water soaks into the materials (Class A fires).
-This type of extinguisher does not leave a residue , but does have a comparatively low rating.
+Water extinguishers are good for tackling fires involving burning paper, wood and soft furnishings, as the water soaks into the materials (Class A fires).
+This type of extinguisher does not leave a residue, but does have a comparatively low rating.
 Due to this factor water extinguishers are larger and heavier to overcome their lacking in fire fighting power.
-It is important to remember that water is a electrolyte and conducts electricity.
+It is important to remember that water is an electrolyte and conducts electricity.
 Care must therefore be taken with regards to accidental use on mains power.
-These problems can, however be overcome by installing water extinguishers with additive.
+These problems can however be overcome by installing water extinguishers with additive.
 This type of extinguisher has a higher fire rating, which therefore reduces the weight of the extinguisher and removes the risk of self-electrocution.

-are suitable for flammable liquids and areas where soft furnishings and carpets are present (Class A and B fires).
+Foam extinguishers are suitable for flammable liquids and areas where soft furnishings and carpets are present (Class A and B fires).
 Foam extinguishers are safe to use with regards to electrical risk.
-This type of extinguisher usually contains additives which are carcinogenic, making the cleaning process of the premises after the vent of a fire more problematic.
+This type of extinguisher usually contains additives which can be hazardous to your health, making the cleaning process of the premises after the event of a fire more problematic.